imitelis/Birth_Query_Network/README.md

 ## Coder Manual:

+**NOTE:** If you would like to start dev app (all connected containers) and work from it, I would suggest you to skip most of these parts and go directly and check the "For docker-compose (dev)" part

 ### Requirements and git clone:
   *  First of all, download git and log unto github from your terminal, you can do so by following some online resources, such as `https://git-scm.com/downloads` and `https://docs.github.com/en/get-started/quickstart/set-up-git`
   *  Check that you have docker and docker compose installed in your OS (by running something like `docker --version` and `docker-compose --version`).
 If that's not the case, then download those unto your machine, you can find more documentation here: `https://docs.docker.com/get-docker/` and `https://docs.docker.com/compose/install/`